avocode/react-shortcuts/README.md

 #### Keyboard shortcut handlers are not being triggered

-Check your [namespace and shortcut definitions](#Define-application-shortcuts) match the keys you are pressing and and the [pre-requisites for when an keyboard event is triggered](#Handler-function) are being satisfied.
+Check your [namespace and shortcut definitions](#define-application-shortcuts) match the keys you are pressing and and the [pre-requisites for when an keyboard event is triggered](#handler-function) are being satisfied.

 #### Keyboard shortcuts for parent \<Shortcuts\> are not being triggered

 Check there are no descendent `<Shortcuts>` that also have matching keyboard shortcuts and *don't* use the `stopPropagation={false}` prop.
-See [Propagating keyboard shortcuts](#Propagating-keyboard-shortcuts) for more information).
+See [Propagating keyboard shortcuts](#propagating-keyboard-shortcuts) for more information).

-#### onKeyDown or onKeyUp events are no longer triggered
+#### Global keyboard shortcuts are not being triggered

 Check that you do not have a more deeply nested `<Shortcuts>` that also defines a matching keyboard shortcut.
-See [Global keyboard shortcuts](#Global-keyboard-shortcuts) for more information.
+See [Global keyboard shortcuts](#global-keyboard-shortcuts) for more information.

-#### Global keyboard shortcuts are not being triggered
+#### onKeyDown or onKeyUp events are no longer triggered

-Use the [isolate prop](#Integrating-with-existing-onKeyDown,-onKeyUp-and-onKeyPress-handlers) to re-enable them.
+Use the [isolate prop](#integrating-with-existing-onkey-handlers) to re-enable them.

 #### onKeyPress events are no longer triggered

 Switch to using `onKeyDown` or `onKeyUp` events instead.
-See the [isolate prop](#Integrating-with-existing-onKeyDown,-onKeyUp-and-onKeyPress-handlers) for more information.
+See the [isolate prop](#integrating-with-existing-onkey-handlers)) for more information.

 #### warning: possible EventEmitter memory leak detected